 California Vehicle Code Section 312 defines a “drug” as any substance or combination of substances, other than alcohol, which could affect the nervous system, brain, or muscles of a person as to impair, to an appreciable degree, his ability to drive a vehicle in the manner that an ordinarily prudent and cautious man, in full possession of his faculties, using reasonable care, would drive a similar vehicle under like conditions.

 If alcohol is a factor in the arrest, the driver’s license is in jeopardy of being suspended or revoked.
 DMV will conduct an administrative action to determine if the suspension should go into effect.
-The administrative actions are independent of any criminal penalties imposed in court and it is important to discuss your DMV matter with a DUI lawyer immediately.
+The administrative actions are independent of any criminal penalties imposed in court and it is important to discuss your DMV matter with a DUI lawyer immediately, including the requirement of installing an Ignition Interlock Device (IID) on your vehicle after a drunk driving arrest.

 You must contact DMV within 10 days.
 This means that within the first ten days of your arrest you must request an administrative hearing with the California DMV, or your license will most likely be suspended or revoked.
 In most cases, even if you have a great defense, you will lose your license if you fail to request an administrative hearing.
 If you are unable to contact an attorney within 10 days, please see our Request for DMV Hearing form.